 Because the development of the Islamic law of war rested on specific texts dealing with seventh-century contexts of war, and because of the nature of the tools involved in the law-making process, Islamic regulations on the use of force frequently contradict each other.
-These contradictions are also partly owing to the fact that Islamic law at reform and that at present is codified mainly in family law.
+These contradictions are also partly owing to the fact that Islamic law remained uncodified throughout Islamic history, apart from twentieth-century codifications of what was mainly family law.
 Moreover, as a consequence of European colonialism, Islamic law was replaced, in all but a handful of Muslim countries, by the French or the English legal systems; because of this, Islamic law in most areas, including the law of armed conflict, has remained a purely academic matter.

 With regard to international law, including IHL, a consensus has existed since the founding of the United Nations, among scholars and States in the Muslim world, that these bodies of law are in consonance with the true spirit and ultimate objectives of Islam, but not necessarily with all the rules developed in the past by classical Muslim jurists operating in a very different political context.
 This is why all Muslim countries have signed the Geneva Conventions and other relevant international treaties.